 - Stage an intervention: If you are the family member of a person going through cocaine addiction, contacting a trusted rehab center will also provide you with great resources on how to stage an intervention.
 The intervention will consist of a planned family meeting where you and others can convince your loved ones to go through rehab.

-- Equip yourself with knowledge about substance abuse and mental health: Understanding more about how addiction develops and the long-term effects can help you make an informed decision on getting treatment.
-Arming yourself with the right information will also enable you and your loved ones to become aware of co-occurring substance abuse and mental health disorders.
+- Equip yourself with knowledge about substance use disorder and mental health: Understanding more about how addiction develops and the long-term effects can help you make an informed decision on getting treatment.
+Arming yourself with the right information will also enable you and your loved ones to become aware of co-occurring substance use disorder and mental health disorders.

 Cocaine Use Disorder: Is It Over?